Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/stc.md

 1. Create filter for retrieveing data usage:

-    This filter will be passed as a function parameter in GetStatisticsAsync() API call.
+    This filter will be passed as a method parameter in GetStatisticsAsync() call.

    ```
    public static StatisticsFilter MakeFilter()